TungDao810/mcu_wokwi_simulation/README.md

 Each folder contains:
 - `main.ino` is main program
-- Timer Led blinking: Blinks LED using Timer1 in CTC mode: 0.5s ON, 2s OFF via compare match
+- **Timer Led blinking**: Blinks LED using Timer1 in CTC mode: 0.5s ON, 2s OFF via compare match
-- LCD display: Initializes and controls a 16x2 LCD in 4-bit mode using GPIO.
+- **LCD display**: Initializes and controls a 16x2 LCD in 4-bit mode using GPIO.
 Supports writing strings, integers, and floating-point values at specified cursor positions.
 Demonstrates scrolling text with custom messages.
-- Stopwatch: Displays real-time stopwatch on 16x2 LCD with 0.1s precision using Timer1 (CTC mode).
+- **Stopwatch**: Displays real-time stopwatch on 16x2 LCD with 0.1s precision using Timer1 (CTC mode).
 Controlled via push-button interrupt (INT1).

 ---